lucamauri/data-services-wikibase/docs/WDQSConfiguration.md

    ```
    Replace `<container_name>` with the name of your WDQS container.

-5. If the data being imported uses IRIs that don’t match the standard Wikibase namespace (e.g., customized URLs), ensure the file is "munged" to replace prefixes.
+5. If the data being imported uses IRIs that don't match the standard Wikibase namespace (e.g., customized URLs), ensure the file is "munged" to replace prefixes.
 Use the `munge.sh` script included in the WDQS image:
    ```bash
    docker exec -it <container_name> /wdqs/munge.sh /wdqs/data/original.ttl > /wdqs/data/munged.ttl
    ```